bids-standard/bids-specification/src/02-common-principles.md

 ### Other top level directories

-In addition of the subject sub-directories, the root directory of a BIDS dataset can also contain the following directories:
+In addition of the subject subdirectories, the root directory of a BIDS dataset can also contain the following directories:

 <!-- This block generates a file tree.